 The standard sizes for wedding invitations include the following four options.
 Note: the cost for a standard one ounce First-Class mail stamp is $0.55, however that price increases if the letter is differently shaped or heavier.

-- 5 x 7 inches: The most common invitation size.
+- 5 x 7 inches: The most common wedding invitation size.

 - 5.25 x 5.25 inches: The square invitation is popular for many modern designs, however many postal offices have restrictions or cost additions for mailing them out.